 - A new user is added to the system by the attacker

 - The attacker can now log in to the system via SSH

 This is just an example of how a small piece of information is used during enumeration and followed up for later processing.
 Then the process is repeated several times to find more details about the system until the attacker gains full root permissions.

-The best way to counter Linux privilege escalation is using the common “defense in depth” method.
+The best way to counter Linux privilege escalations is by using the common “defense in depth” method.
 You apply several defenses, each targeting a specific area.
 If one layer of defense fails, this doesn’t necessarily mean your system can be compromised.
 That is obviously easier said than done, so let’s have a look in some of the measures.

 Reduce the information leaked by applications

 Remove compilers or restrict access to them

-Production systems should only have a compiler available when absolutely necessary.
 The presence of a compiler is not needed for most systems.
-As attackers often need the compiler to successfully build an exploit, removing them is definitely improving system hardening.
+Production systems should only have a compiler available when it is absolutely necessary.
+As attackers often need the compiler to successfully build an exploit, removing them is definitely a good step.